sPHENIX-Collaboration/InttEventDisplay/README.md

         3. /sphenix/u/mfujiwara/Workspace/tutorials/inttgitclone/AnaTutorial/macro/Fun4All_Anatutorial_Intt.C
             * This code sets input file by L503, InttRawData *inttraw = new InttRawData("Inttraw", inputfilename);
-            * This code sets outputfile name by L59, const string &outputFile = outputfilename,
+            * This code sets outputfile name by L59, const string &outputFile = outputfilename, All necessary codes can be found /sphenix/u/mfujiwara/Workspace/tutorials/inttgitclone/AnaTutorial/ I recommend that you copy this entire directory.

 3. Use Event display
     1. Command